EChachati/python-base-project/README.md

 Repositorio prácticamente vacio, solo con configuraciones, úsalo para hacer cualquier proyecto que quieras

+This Python Base Project Template provides a streamlined starting point for your next project.
+Leveraging Poetry for dependency management, it ensures you have the right tools from the get-go.
+Automated linting with Ruff maintains code quality, while the included testing framework (Pytest) and VS Code configurations accelerate development.
+Dive into coding faster with this pre-configured setup, saving valuable time and ensuring a solid foundation for your Python project.

 # **Instalación de Proyecto Base en Python**